 We had no idea what "end valve and spout bodies" were until a Brizo agent explained the terms.
 Without getting too complicated, the phrase means that the body and spout are both brass.
 Why the mystery description?
 We don't know.
 Neither did the agent.

-Certain critical information is missing from the website.
+Certain critical information is missing from the website, however.

 The Plumber Poll